-College Planning Calendar for Seniors 4
+College Planning Calendar for Juniors 4

 The College Application Procedure at Trinity Presbyterian School 5

 Criteria for Admission 6-8

 Types of Admission 9

 The College Interview 10-11

 College Day 12

 College Visits 13

 College Day Request Form 14

-Suggested Questions for College Search 15
+College Comparison Worksheet 15-16

-College Comparison Worksheet 16-17
+Suggested Questions for College Search 17

 Scholarships 18

 Financial Aid and NCAA Clearinghouse 19

 Choosing a College 20

 Corresponding with College Via E-Mail 21

 Top Ten Facts Students Should Know About the Admission Process 22

 Extension for Offers of Admission and Scholarship 23

 May 1 - National Candidate Reply Date and Sample Letter of Withdrawal 24

-From the College Counselors
+From the College Counselor

-To the Class of 2019:
+To the Class of 2023:

 Begin the journey!
-As we begin your senior year, it is important to remember that the journey through the college selection process is as important as finding the perfect college destination.
+As you begin your junior year, it is important to remember that the journey through the college selection process is as important as finding the perfect college destination.
 Life at postsecondary institutions should be viewed as both an experience unto itself and as a tool for the development of the academic and social skills to succeed in life.
 The purpose of this handbook is to be a guide for students and parents during the college selection process.

 Irish poet Yeats stated, "Education is not the filling of a pail, but the lighting of a fire."
-We look forward to working with both juniors and parents through this significant time in your life.
+I look forward to working with both juniors and parents through this significant time in your life.